 Trust Has Its Importance

-Is it possible to build a trust in between analytics and its end users by adding data, case-studies, investigations, following social norms, and educating about models?
+Is it possible to build trust between analytics and its end users by adding data, case studies, investigations, following social norms, and educating about models?
 The answer to this question is simply Yes!
-Integration of the explanation, power for controlling the final output, false-negative investigation, and ML made up by social norms, is an approach to fill the gap between security analysts and machine learning technology powered analytical solutions.
+Integration of the explanation, power for controlling the final output, false-negative investigation, and ML made up by social norms, is an approach to fill the gap between security analysts and machine learning technology-powered analytical solutions.